The new Instant Pot Max has a canning feature. Is it safe?

 The spores you have to worry about are Clostridium botulinum.
 This bacterium exists harmlessly in soil.
 But its spores can grow rapidly and produce a deadly toxin that causes botulism in an environment with the following conditions: within a moist, low-acid food; a temperature between 40 and 120 degrees Fahrenheit; and less than 2 percent oxygen.
 That means that those low-acid foods that require pressure canning are most at risk for carrying the bacterium.
 If there's not enough heat and pressure in your cooker (along with the right amount of time), your jar of low-acid food could become a breeding ground for a bacteria that could make people sick -- or even kill them.

 Last month, Instant Pot representatives said that the Max model could be used for canning because it can reach an internal pressure of 15 psi.
-But the according to the NCHFP, that's not enough to prove that your jars have been properly heated throughout for a sufficient amount of time.
+But according to the NCHFP, that's not enough to prove that your jars have been properly heated throughout for a sufficient amount of time.

 "Just producing an interior pressure is not sufficient data for canning recommendations," the center states on its website.

+An Instant Pot representative said the company is currently in discussions with the NCHRP.

 The NCHFP hasn't tested its researched canning methods on electric pressure cookers like the Instant Pot Max, so it can't independently confirm that conditions are hot enough inside countertop pressure cookers to kill bacteria when you process your jars, Andress said.
-Therefore, the center doesn't recommend you use its canning methods in electric, multicooker appliances.
+Therefore, the center doesn't recommend you use the canning methods in electric, multicooker appliances.

 "You can't just assume that what works in a 16-quart stovetop pressure canners works in a small electric canner," Andress said.